Alexoat76/holberton-system_engineering-devops/0x0E-web_stack_debugging_1/README.md

 ## About

-The project contains some tasks for learning about
+The project contains some tasks for learning about broken/bugged webstacks in isolated containers, and tasked with fixing the web stack to a working state.

 ## Resources :books:
 Read or watch: